 The most important things you can do are:

-Never assume that an email message is from the named sender, especially when a transfer of money is involved.
-Call back to verify if there are any doubts to a number you have on file, not a number in your email.
+- Never assume that an email message is from the named sender, especially when a transfer of money is involved.
+Always call the number you have on file if there are any doubts, not a number in the email.

 The FBI has issued a public service announcement regarding transfer-of-funds scams.
 Learn more about who is targeted, statistics, and suggestions.